 “They tell you how important it is to get your foot in the door,” says Wilson, 25, an aspiring copywriter.
 “What they should tell you is to double check to make sure you’re getting it in the right door.”

-At any given time there are 34 million people trying to get their foot in the door of a US company, says Dr. Glenn Simmon of the Pinsicle Institute.
-Amazingly, he says, 3.6 percent get it in the wrong door.
+At any given time, 34 million people trying to get one of their feet in the door of a US company, says Dr. Glenn Simmon of the Pinsicle Institute.
+Amazingly, he says, 3.6 percent get it in the wrong one.

 “Most of them realize their mistake and pull it right back out,” says Simmon.
-“With some, on the other hand, it doesn’t hit them until after they’ve been hired.”
+“With some, though, it doesn’t hit them until after they’ve been hired.”
 He cites one case of a man, now in his late 70s, who 50 years ago thought he’d gotten his foot in the door of a New York tattoo parlor.
-Instead, it was in the door of a hotel, and he ultimately became a real estate billionaire and politician.
+Instead, it was in the door of a hotel.
+He stayed, and ultimately became a real estate billionaire and politician.

-“There’s probably more security,” he says.
-“People are always going to need to pack.”
+“I’m thinking there’s pretty good job security,” he says.
+“Advertising jobs come and go, but people are always going to need to pack.”